Metro Managers Program

 Mentor/Coach

-• Must be available and willing to meet with the assigned mentee every six to eight weeks over 18 months.
+• Must have availability and be willing to meet every 6-8 weeks for 12 months.

-• Should be available for periodic phone or email contacts between meetings (if mutually desired).
+• Must be available for periodic phone or email contacts between meetings (if mutually desired).

-• Must be enthusiastic and eager to share knowledge and aid his/her protégé in professional development.
+• Must be enthusiastic and eager to share knowledge and aid the mentee in their development.

 Mentee/Protégé

-• Ideally, mentees should have been in the local government workforce at least five years to demonstrate a sustained commitment to local public service.
+• Ideally, mentees should have been in the local government workforce for at least five years to demonstrate a commitment to public service.
 Exceptions will be considered on a case-by-case basis.

 • Must work in a community in the nine-county MARC region.
 Applications from neighboring counties will be considered on a case-by-case basis.